 Contact Information: 1204 Romany Rd., Kansas City, MO 64113 • firstname.lastname@example.org

-PeacePathways is a 501(c)(3) nonprofit organization that was developed for the purpose of bringing together organizations and groups that are actively focused on the mission of peace and justice through programs and activities.
+PeacePathways is a 501(c)(3) nonprofit organization that was developed for the purpose of bringing together organizations that are actively focused on the mission of peace and justice through programs and activities.
 PeacePathways provides oversight for the Peace Pavilion as one of our principle functions.
-One focus of the Peace Pavilion is "Peace for Everyone" where the objective is to encourage openness and understanding of others while celebrating the diversity of the human race.
+One focus of the Peace Pavilion is "Peace for Everyone," where the objective is to encourage openness and understanding of others while celebrating the diversity of the human race.

 Contact Information: P.O.
 Box 242, Independence, MO 64051 • 816-521-3033 • email@example.com